LinChengHao3606307/COMP_3297_Group_G_Project/README.md

-# COMP 3297 Group G Project
+# COMP 3297 Group G Project BetaTrax
 This project is aims at making BetaTrax, a software that links beta testers to developers and product owners.

 ## How to Use